A New Trader's Journey to Success 11 replies

 Journey to become top strategy manager 2 replies

-A New Trader's Journey to Success 5 replies
+A Trader's (and savings) Journey 2 replies

 Below I have a screenshot from my Excel file where I keep track of my trades.
 (P.S.
 It has been cleared out)